dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 ![Kernel](/images/config/config-universal/kernel.png)

-**Add**: Here's where you specify which kexts to load, order matters here so make sure Lilu.kext is always first!
-Other higher priority kexts come after Lilu such as VirtualSMC, AppleALC, WhateverGreen, etc. A reminder that [ProperTree](https://github.com/corpnewt/ProperTree) users can run **Cmd/Ctrl + Shift + R** to add all their kexts in the correct order without manually typing each kext out.
+**Add**: Here you will specify which kexts to load.
+Order matters properly here and make sure Lilu.kext is always the first!
+Other higher priority kexts come after Lilu such as VirtualSMC, AppleALC, WhateverGreen, etc. A reminder that [ProperTree](https://github.com/corpnewt/ProperTree) users can run **Cmd/Ctrl + Shift + R** to add all their kexts in the correct order without having to manually type each kext out.

 * **BundlePath**
   * Name of the kext